I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlflushnonvolatilememory.md

 ## -remarks
 <p> This routine <b>RtlFlushNonVolatileMemory</b> can also add more context to <b>NvToken</b> to help verifiers.
 This routine is currently not supported for Windows Server until the next major release of Windows Server. </p>

-<p> This routine <b>RtlFlushNonVolatileMemory</b> can also add more context to <b>NvToken</b> to help verifiers.
-This routine is currently not supported for Windows Server until the next major release of Windows Server. </p>

 ## -requirements
 <table>
 <tr>